briHalterman/cabinet-file-index-app/README.md

 ## Project Purpose

 This application is the final project for the advanced Ruby on Rails course at Code the Dream, intended to provide hands-on experience applying the knowledge learned throughout the course to an independently designed Rails application.

+## Course Objectives
+### As Applied to the Final Project
+The project you build throughout the course should demonstrate the course objectives (as they apply).
+Here they are as applied to your project:
+- Design and implement a data model using appropriate associations, data types and constraints
+  - Demonstrate belongs_to, has_many and has_many :through relationships where it makes sense.
+  - Include data constraints at the database level and at the model level where it makes sense.
+For example, consider what attributes should never be null.
+  - Include other validations in models where it makes sense. (presence, inclusion, etc)
+- Add behavior to models where appropriate
+  - In addition to validations, consider what behavior your models should be responsible for and add any behaviors that make sense.
+- Design and implement CRUD-based behaviors for resources where appropriate
+  - Create an intentional design that only includes the CRUD functionality that makes sense for each resource.
+  - Choose non-resourceful routes when appropriate.
+Your application should have at least one route (and possibly view) that displays data from multiple models, or that updates multiple models for post and patch/put routes.
+- Write rspec tests that cover the most critical functionality
+  - Include model specs that test any special behaviors you added.
+If you've added any custom validations, you can test that as well.
+  - Include request specs especially for non-resourceful routes, or any routes with special requirements for parameters, access, etc.

 ## Project Rubric